PainAxis/EFTForge/README.md

 ### Community Platform
 - Publish, browse, and load community-submitted builds
-- Auto-generated composite preview images hosted permanently on Gitee [https://gitee.com/morph1ne/eftforge-assets/](https://gitee.com/morph1ne/eftforge-assets/)
+- Auto-generated composite preview images and profile avatars hosted on Gitee [https://gitee.com/morph1ne/eftforge-assets/](https://gitee.com/morph1ne/eftforge-assets/)
 - **Build Comments** - per-build comment thread; deletable by the author or an admin
 - **Build Tags** - up to 5 preset tags per build (e.g. Budget, Recoil, Meta); tag filter row in the community list collapses automatically when no filters are active
 - **My Community Builds** tab in the builds dialog to view and reload your own published builds